AdobeDocs/platform-learn.en/help/intro-to-platform/key-use-cases.md

 activity: understand
 ---

-# Key Use Cases of Adobe Experience Platform
+# Key Use Cases of Experience Platform

 This video gives an overview of the four key use cases of Adobe Experience Platform&mdash;real-time customer data platform, customer journey intelligence, delivery and cross-channel experience, and customer experience application development.